Start Date: Aug 30, 2021 Salary: commensurate with experience

 Work with Adults

 Visitors: In addition to modeling a Bank Street approach to education by having daily visitors and observers in the classroom, teachers may be asked to speak to visiting groups.
-They often serve as consultants for other College Divisions as well as for outside groups.
+They may serve as consultants for other College Divisions as well as for outside groups.

 College: Many teachers take responsibility for College-wide committee work and divisional and institutional Program development and evaluation.